LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 #### Skills

-- Develop ASP.NET Core web apps using server-side C# and MVC.
+- Develop ASP.NET Core web apps using server-side C#, HTML, CSS and JavaScript.
 - Design data models that translate into SQL Server database tables for use by your web app.
 - Write database queries using LINQ.
 - Write Unit Tests for Test Driven Development.
-- Debug web apps and web services.
+- Debug web apps.
-- Deploy web apps.
+- Deploy web apps to a cloud service.
 - Effectively use software development tools like Visual Studio.
 - Use Git to manager your source code.